A-4729

 New Jersey Assembly No. 4729 — An Act concerning the use of artificial intelligence operated chatbots to provide election related information and supplementing Title 19 of the Revised Statutes

-Requires any AI chatbot that uses generative AI to provide voters with election-related information or information about candidates for election in New Jersey to display a clear and conspicuous disclosure identifying the content as generated by a generative AI system before providing such content.
-The disclosure must be permanent or difficult to remove to the extent technically feasible.
-Failure to provide the required disclosure subjects the person or entity responsible for oversight of the chatbot to civil penalties of up to $6,000 for a first offense and $12,000 for subsequent offenses.
-The bill does not designate a specific enforcement agency or create a private right of action.
+Requires any AI chatbot that uses generative AI to provide voters with election-related information or information about candidates in New Jersey elections to include a clear and conspicuous disclosure, prior to providing any such content, identifying the content as generated by a generative AI system.
+The disclosure must be permanent or difficult to remove, to the extent technically feasible.
+The person or entity responsible for oversight of the chatbot faces civil penalties of up to $6,000 for a first offense and up to $12,000 for subsequent offenses.
+No private right of action is created and no specific enforcement agency is designated.

 Summary

-Requires any AI chatbot that uses generative AI to provide voters with election-related information or information about candidates for election in New Jersey to display a clear and conspicuous disclosure identifying the content as generated by a generative AI system before providing such content.
-The disclosure must be permanent or difficult to remove to the extent technically feasible.
-Failure to provide the required disclosure subjects the person or entity responsible for oversight of the chatbot to civil penalties of up to $6,000 for a first offense and $12,000 for subsequent offenses.
-The bill does not designate a specific enforcement agency or create a private right of action.
+Requires any AI chatbot that uses generative AI to provide voters with election-related information or information about candidates in New Jersey elections to include a clear and conspicuous disclosure, prior to providing any such content, identifying the content as generated by a generative AI system.
+The disclosure must be permanent or difficult to remove, to the extent technically feasible.
+The person or entity responsible for oversight of the chatbot faces civil penalties of up to $6,000 for a first offense and up to $12,000 for subsequent offenses.
+No private right of action is created and no specific enforcement agency is designated.

 Enforcement & Penalties